2012 Arizona State Sun Devils football team

-The 2012 Sun Devils football team represented Arizona State University in the 2012 NCAA Division I FBS football season.
+The 2012 Arizona State Sun Devils football team represented Arizona State University in the 2012 NCAA Division I FBS football season.
 They were led by first year coach Todd Graham and played their home games at Sun Devil Stadium.
 They were a member of the South Division of the Pac-12 Conference.
 They finished the season 8–5, 5–4 in Pac-12 play to finish in a tie for second place in the South Division.
 They were invited to the Kraft Fight Hunger Bowl where they defeated Navy.

-Previous season

-The 2011 Sun Devils finished 6–7 last season (4–5 in the Pac-12) in Dennis Erickson's fifth and final season as head coach.
-They were invited to the Las Vegas Bowl, where they were defeated by Boise State.
-Erickson was fired following the season, and Arizona State hired Todd Graham to replace him.